kay-mw/portfolio/README.md

 #### _Python_ | _R_

-- Extracted esports data from a REST API using Python.
+- Extracted 41,421 CS:GO matches from a REST API using Python.
-- Transformed the data extensively, which included the integration and transformation of multiple other datasets (exchange rates, GDP per capita).
+- Restructed the data to represent 91,551 individual games instead of matches.
+- Converted prize money amounts for over 40 different currencies using historical exchange rates.
+- Weighted prize money amounts based on the nationality of each team using GDP data for over 50 different countries.
-- Analyzed data using a general linear mixed effects model (see results below).
+- Analyzed data using a general linear mixed effects model, and visualised data using ggplot and SJPlot (see below).

 ![main winner/loser effect](./images/main_wl_effect.png)